 Always Include the Case ID in Your Follow Up E-mails

-If you have questions or information regarding your Case, always include the referenced Case ID number in the subject of your e-mail replies.
+If you have questions or information regarding your Case, always include the referenced Case ID number or CRM Tracking ID in the subject of your e-mail replies.
+These numbers will start with "CAS" or "LMS" respectively.
 It's best if you reply to an e-mail that already includes the Case ID rather than your original mail - although even our own staff frequently make this mistake.

 Keep the Same Subject for the Lifetime of the Case